thowfeeksalim/javascript-notes/README.md

 2. ### Regular function

-   **A regular function** is a function that is defined using the function keyword.
+   **Regular function** is a function that is defined using the function keyword.

      ```javascript
     function greet(name) {